RemusDBD/remus-aes_decryption/version2/README.md

     The code is designed to protect the secret key and ensure that plaintext and secret key entries are validated.

 You should always use version2 to en/decrypt your stuff to prevent potential security vulnerabilities

+<h2>Please be noted that Version1 and 2 MUST NOT be use interchangeably.</h2>